Apple vs. Amazon Stock: Which Is the Better Buy? - Cabot Wealth Network

 Tale of the Tape: Apple vs. Amazon Stock

 On current and future value, AAPL clearly has AMZN beat.
-However, Amazon is growing sales and earnings at a far faster rate, and has much more cash on a per-share basis despite only having about a third of the total cash Apple holds (prior to Apple’s new buyback plan being enacted, that is).
-And the two stocks are similarly popular among hedge funds, though AAPL stock’s institutional ownership is a bit higher at 63%.
+But Amazon has Apple beat in every other area: growth is accelerating, with earnings basically doubling last quarter; Amazon has much more cash on a per-share basis despite having much less total cash than Apple.
+And the two stocks are similarly popular among hedge funds, though AAPL stock’s institutional ownership is a bit higher at 62%.

-How to break the tie?
-AAPL stock looks slightly better from a technical perspective.
-After getting knocked back 13% during the February market correction, the stock has recovered all of its losses and is now trading at new all-time highs above 187.
+Now for the million dollar question: which company is likely to be hurt more by the coronavirus pandemic and recession going forward?
+The easy answer is Apple.
+The supply chain problems in China and elsewhere are very real, and the impact on retail sales are still being felt, hence the modest growth numbers in the most recent quarter.

-AMZN stock, meanwhile, has also fully recovered from a rough patch in March after Donald Trump accused Jeff Bezos’ company of (among other things) scamming the U.S. Postal Service out of money due to low shipping costs.
-In the four days that followed the President’s remark, Amazon shares tumbled nearly 13%.
-The stock has recovered nicely, and is trading at new all-time highs above 1,600.
+Amazon, on the other hand, is one of the few companies benefitting from coronavirus.
+That’s what happens when you’re the largest e-commerce company in the world, and most of the world has to do its shopping online.
+The company added 100,000 full- and part-time jobs to keep up with the demand, and is paying employees in warehouse and distribution roles $2 per hour extra.

 Financial News, Stock Tips, and Investing How-Tos